PacktPublishing/Getting-Started-with-Web-Components/README.md

 | 1        | Python                                     | Windows, Mac OS X, and Linux (Any) |
 | 6        | NodeJS                                     | Windows, Mac OS X, and Linux (Any) |

+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781838649234_ColorImages.pdf).

 ### Related products <Other books you may enjoy>
 * Learn React with TypeScript 3 [[Packt]](https://www.packtpub.com/web-development/learn-react-typescript-3?utm_source=github&utm_medium=repository&utm_campaign=9781789610253) [[Amazon]](https://www.amazon.com/dp/1789610257)